scott-fryxell/jumpoff/public/index.md

 Basically, what I'm saying is – **They don't know how to help.**

 I walked away from startup land in 2015.
 I could not handle how fake people had become.
 I felt abandoned and disconnected.
 I no longer believed in technology as a force for good.
-So I spent a couple years in the reject bin.
+So I spent a couple of years in the reject bin.
 I couldn't do it, I couldn't pretend the march of bullshit through my industry was healthy.
 The tech gold rush had won.
 All I saw around me was greed and artificial caring.
 It wasn't worth it anymore.

 The people that did care had been conned by the Harvard kids into using their talent for Mark's 'vision' of a connected world.
 There was nothing to do but get off the ride.